harishivam1411/techstack-mentor/README.md

 By studying this project, you'll learn:
 - ✅ Building REST APIs with FastAPI
-- ✅ LLM integration with LangChain
+- ✅ LLM integration with LangChain and OpenAI
+- ✅ Speech-to-Text with OpenAI Whisper API
+- ✅ Text-to-Speech with OpenAI TTS API
+- ✅ Audio recording and playback in React
+- ✅ MediaRecorder API and Web Audio
+- ✅ Async file operations with aiofiles
 - ✅ Database design with PostgreSQL
 - ✅ Caching strategies with Redis
 - ✅ React with TypeScript